 1st North Sea Team Correspondence Tournament: 1998-2001(11 nations including 2 IMs), Represented England on Bd.6-4th place board score.

 7th European Team Championship Final (International Invitational web-server event, category 11) 2008-2010 (15 nations including 2 GMs, 9 SIMs, 2 IMs).
 Represented England on Bd.2-14th place board score (IM norm score).

 Olympiad 21 Preliminaries (International Invitational web server event category 4) 2016-2018 (10 nations including 3 SIMs and 2 IMs).
 Represented England on Bd.4- 5th place board score.

 (Results of team matches versus USA (three), Finland, Denmark, Australia, Canada, Latvia, Ukraine (Bd.1), France, Cuba and West Germany are under research (so far my personal score in these tallies +10, =10, -1).

 [These results comprise almost all of the events I have played in-please e-mail with any information on the missing details marked with a question mark (thanks to those readers who have done so far!).
-The other 3 events I have played in (British U-21 of 1969, and the Greater Manchester Opens of 1984 and 1985) resulted in unrecorded low places.]
+The other 3 events I have played in (the Manchester Open 1970 and Greater Manchester Opens of 1984 and 1985) resulted in unrecorded low places.]